MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ## DriverData and ProgramData

-Temporary files that are to be used as part of intermediate operations that can be shared with other components should be written to either **DriverData** or **ProgramData** locations.
+Files that are to be used as part of intermediate operations that can be shared with other components should be written to either **DriverData** or **ProgramData** locations.

 These locations offer components a location to write temporary state or state that is meant to be consumed by other components and potentially collected and copied from a system to be processed by another system.
 For example, custom log files or crash dumps fit this description.